jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Must keep going.

 RAND lets me publish eleven volumes of engineering specifications.
 Complete system architecture.
 Anyone can read them.
 DARPA distributes the volumes at conferences.
 A Brit, Donald Davies, has a similar idea.
 He called message blocks packets.
 It's a better name.
-It sticks.
+I like it.

+We must keep going.

 1967.
-Larry Roberts reads my work.
+Larry Roberts reads our work.
 He works at DARPA.
 He approves funding.
-Teams of PhDs implementing my basic concepts.
+Teams of PhDs implementing our basic concepts.
 They are doing great work.
 The distributed communication network is called ARPAnet.

 1969.
 Four locations are online.
 UCLA to Stanford.
 UC Santa Barbara to University of Utah.